 Making my own marinades has been something I’ve been doing for years.
-I get to customize them with my own ingredients and save money since spices, vinegars, and oils cost so much less than the bottled marinades and sauces.
+I customize them with my own ingredients and save money since spices, vinegar, and oils cost much less than bottled marinades and sauces.
 Sure, you can get some of those items inexpensively by combining sales and coupons, but quite honestly, homemade tastes so much better!

 This orange-ginger marinade is super easy to pull together.
 Combining sweet orange juice, salty soy sauce, tangy ginger, garlic, and red pepper — this marinade will take your grilled meats to new heights.

 We loved it as a chicken marinade, but you could also try it on pork chops, beef, or even fish.

 - 1/4 cup freshly squeezed orange juice

 In a small mixing bowl, combine the orange juice, soy sauce, garlic, ginger, black pepper, and red pepper flakes.
 Whisk to combine.
 Use as a marinade for chicken, pork or fish.